atomsk-0/NervUI/README.md

 # NervUI

-NervUI Is a easy and simple app framework with Imgui and OpenGL as backend.
+NervUI Is a easy to use and simple app framework with Imgui and OpenGL as backend.

 This project is still in really early stage and supports only x64 currently